Plug-and-play vs. ballast-bypass and other linear LED solutions

 - Upfront cost

-Even with the recent price reductions for linear LEDs, they are still usually 3-5 times the price of the existing fluorescent lamps.
+Even with the recent price reductions for linear LEDs, they are still usually more expensive than existing fluorescent lamps.
 The positive news, though, is that it is not uncommon to achieve ROIs in under a year based on energy and labor savings.

 - Ballast compatibility